-If You Eat This Food, You Can Reduce Your Risk of Colorectal Cancer by 17 Percent
+If You Eat This Food, You Could Reduce Your Risk of Colorectal Cancer by 17 Percent

 If you need an excuse to chow down on carbs, you're in luck.
-A brand-new report from global cancer researchers makes it absolutely clear: You can dramatically lower your risk of colorectal cancer by eating more of these carbalicious foods.
+A report from global cancer researchers suggests you can lower your risk of colorectal cancer by eating more whole grains.

-An exciting new report by the AICR and the World Cancer Research Fund (WCRF) yields some good news: “There is a lot people can do to dramatically lower their risk.”
+A 2017 report by the AICR and the World Cancer Research Fund (WCRF) yielded some good news: “There is a lot people can do to dramatically lower their risk.”
 The findings are “robust and clear,” Dr. Giovanucci says: “Diet and lifestyle have a major role in colorectal cancer.”

-Specifically, the report demonstrates that eating whole grains daily reduces the risk of colorectal cancer by a whopping 17 percent.
-This adds to previous scientific evidence that foods containing fiber decrease the risk of this particular cancer.
-The report consisted of a comprehensive analysis of 99 existing scientific studies, including data on 29 million people, of whom over a quarter of a million had been diagnosed with colorectal cancer.
+Specifically, the report suggests that eating whole grains daily may reduce the risk of colorectal cancer by about 17 percent.
+This adds to previous scientific evidence that fiber-containing foods may decrease the risk of this particular cancer.
+In the report, scientists conducted a comprehensive analysis of 99 existing scientific studies, including data on about 29 million people.
+Of those, over a quarter of a million had been diagnosed with colorectal cancer.

-How much do we have to eat in order to see these amazing benefits?
+How much do you have to eat to see benefits?